ttuser458/first-repo/README.md

 # first-repo
-This is mz first repository
+This is my first repository